exotica-jewelry/multietch-dev/content/how-to-use/heated/index.md

 ### Step 3: Prepare Multi-Etch {.clear}

 Prepare your Multi-Etch for use.
-Add water with the help of a funnel.
+Add the Multi-Etch powder and water with the help of a funnel.

 {{< img src="black-funnel.jpg" alt="Black funnel placed on table with skinny end facing up" width="50%" >}}